Drawing Strings¶

 font = ziafont.Font('NotoSerif-Regular.ttf')

-The font name can be a path to a ttf or otf font file, or the name of a font (such as ‘Arial’) located in a system fonts path.
+The font name must be a path to a ttf or otf font file.
 If no font name is specified, a built-in font will be used.

 font.text('Example')